-During the three and nine months ended January 31, 2019, chemistry costs (comprised of CMC, or chemistry, manufacturing and controls) totaled approximately \$1.3 million and \$6.3 million, respectively (2018 - \$2.4 million and \$6.9 million, respectively).
+During the three months ended July 31, 2019, chemistry costs (comprised of CMC, or chemistry, manufacturing and controls) totaled \$0.7 million (2018 - \$1.4 million).
 The fluctuations were due primarily to timing of shipments of clinical supplies (drug product) to sites/patients for the BETonMACE clinical trial, reflecting continual progression of the BETonMACE trial towards completion.

-During the three and nine months ended January 31, 2019, preclinical costs were approximately \$0.1 million and \$1.5 million, respectively (2018 - \$0.4 million and \$1.5 million, respectively).
+During the three months ended July 31, 2019, preclinical costs were approximately \$0.5 million (2018 - \$0.5 million).
 Preclinical costs include research, pharmacology, toxicology and DMPK (drug metabolism, and pharmacokinetics) costs including those related to the potential broadening of indications.
 The costs in both periods are attributable to various small studies related in part to the potential broadening of additional indications.

-Research and development compensation and related costs (related primarily to our research, preclinical and clinical teams), for the three and nine months ended January 31, 2019 were relatively unchanged at \$0.5 million and \$1.6 million, respectively (2018 - \$0.6 million and \$1.7 million, respectively).
+Research and development compensation and related costs (related primarily to our research, preclinical and clinical teams), for the three months ended July 31, 2019 were approximately \$0.5 million (2018 - \$0.6 million).
+The decrease in costs relate to greater utilization of consultants in the current period.